billylkc/blog/content/posts/static-site-crawling-with-goq.md

 ### b) OpenRice {#b-openrice}

-Similarly for OpenRice.
+And for OpenRice.
 You can easily check that the css selector for title would be `div.cms-detail-title.or-font-family` and content as `div.cms-detail-body-text div`.

 Full code